FerretDB/FerretDB/README.md

 ## Current state

-What you are seeing here is a tech demo, intended to show the proof of concept.
+What you are seeing here is a tech demo, intended to show a proof of concept.
 Over the next couple of months we will be working on adding more see [this example](https://github.com/MangoDB-io/example) for a short demonstration.

 MangoDB is in a very early stage and welcomes all contributors.
 See [CONTRIBUTING.md](CONTRIBUTING.md).